 I hold degrees in theology and writing.
 My education has taught me some things, but mostly I’ve learned how little I actually know.
 I like to call that grace.

-I’ve worked in everything from social work to adventure guiding.
 I’m a bibliophile in every sense of the word.
 The first book I wrote was a sequel to Richard Adam’s Watership Down.
 That was in third grade.
 It was six pages long.
-I’d hoped for seven but my hand was tired.
+(I’d hoped for seven.)
 When she’d read it, my teacher returned it with a scratch-and-sniff sticker plastered on the front.

 I love making coffee but never drink it.
 I appreciate the ascetics of a good beer but don’t like the taste.
 My favorite song has no lyrics.
 My favorite Bible passage has five words.
 I try not to take myself too seriously.
 But I believe a life well-lived is highlighted with tears.

 I’m married to a woman who is my saving grace, in more ways than one.
-We don’t have any children but we’ve managed to keep a bamboo plant alive for two years and a beta fish for a couple months.
-His name is Mozzie, after our favorite TV personality.
+We don’t have any children but once we managed to keep a bamboo plant alive for two years.
 We live in New England, somewhere between the mountains and the sea.

 Thank you for reading.